 In his 1946 will, the silent film actor William S. Hart left his 254-acre Horseshoe Ranch in Newhall, personal possessions and a trust account “for the benefit of the American public of every race and creed,” to be maintained and administered as a free public park by the County of Los Angeles.
 His Spanish Colonial Revival ranch home La Loma de los Vientos (Arthur Kelly, 1927) operates as a house museum managed by the Natural History Museum of Los Angeles.

 The City of Santa Clarita, in which Hart’s ranch is now located, wants to take control of William S. Hart Park, the house and collections from the County, and Supervisor Kathryn Barger has prepared a motion to initiate such a transfer.
 It comes up before the Board of Supervisors for a vote on Tuesday, July 12 at 9:30 am, and it is item #7.
+(Here is the statement of proceedings from this meeting, along with the report back requested.)

 William S. Hart’s gift to the American public was carefully considered, and there is a clear clause in his will that states if the County “shall fail, neglect or refuse to perform each or any of the other conditions hearby imposed” that the property would immediately be conveyed to the State of California to be maintained and operated in the same way.